haberdashPI/german_track/_research/plans.md

 high&early and low&late are easier to differentiate than the other twos, for object only.
 Low early is hard to differentiate for the spatial (ignoring corrections)

-# Plans
-decisions to make
-- where to look at the time line?
-  - split by maximum derivative
-  - select overall best performance on each side of the split

 ## baseline analysis

 - show global spatial object (no other)
-- then different timing relative to switches
+- then different timing relative to switches (just before, far from)
   - looking at switches (far from targets)
 - can you classify difference of switch vs no switch (maybe? try it?)